 - An optional confidential letter that addresses your abilities or potential abilities to work as partner with a community organization or work experience with public engagement: This letter might come from a faculty member, a mentor, or a supervisor in a volunteer position.
 It can address any or all of the following: a) your potential to bring this project to fruition, and b) your ability to work with a community partner, and c) a) the viability of your proposed project.
 Please have this letter emailed directly to email@example.com.

-- An email from the Director of Graduate Studies from your home department stating the following: “NAME OF APPLICANT is in good standing in our department.
-If he/she is accepted, I support his/her participation in the Obermann Graduate Institute in January 2014.”
-This statement - no more and no less - should be emailed by your Director to email@example.com.
+- An email from the applicant’s Director of Graduate Studies: In order to ensure that the DGS of your department is aware of your participation, we require an email from the Director of Graduate Studies from your home department stating the following: “NAME OF APPLICANT is in good standing in our department.
+If he/she is accepted, I support his/her participation in the Obermann Graduate Institute in January 2015.”
+This statement - no more and no less - should be emailed by your DGS to firstname.lastname@example.org.

-- Responses to the four questions below.
-Your responses should be no longer than 200 words per question.
-Send your responses as a PDF to firstname.lastname@example.org.
+- Responses to the four questions below: Your responses should be no longer than 200 words per question.
+Send your responses as a PDF to email@example.com.
 Be sure that your name and address are at the top of the page.

 Note: It may prove useful to you and those writing letters on your behalf to consider this three-part definition of public scholarship from Imagining America, a coalition organization to which the Obermann Center actively belongs:

 - Public scholarship is scholarly or creative work integral to a faculty member’s academic area.
 It is jointly planned, carried out, and reflected on by co-equal university and community partners.
 And it yields one or more public good products.